SamsterJam/Tit/README.md

 - **Log Sessions**: View a log of all committed and uncommitted sessions.
 - **Project Management**: Initialize, list, switch, and delete projects.

+## To-Do List

+- [ ] Add export functionality to CSV and JSON formats
+- [ ] Add ability to reset, remove, or edit commits
+- [ ] Improve error handling and user feedback

 ## Installation

 1. **Clone the repository:**